Pardot/javascript/README.md

 samples still pass.
 Once it's been reviewed, we'll update our main repository with the latest [.jscsrc](.jscsrc) and [.jshintrc](.jshintrc).

+## Testing the linter

+* `npm install`
+* `./test.sh`

+The test script validates that the test files inside the [samples](samples) directory pass the rules.
+If this fails, fix the rule, or fix the test file.

 ### Customizing the linters

 For the most part, you shouldn't need to customize the rule set.
 The only thing